DUNE/computing-training-202112/setup.md

 {: .output}

 ### 3. Notify us
-You should be good to go, but to inform us you reached this step, please notify us at the mailing list we provided on the [Indico event page](https://indico.fnal.gov/event/48756/).
+You should be good to go, and you might revisit [Indico event page](https://indico.fnal.gov/event/48756/).
 If however you are experiencing issues, please contact us as soon as possible.
-Please mention it is about the "Setup on CERN machines" and we will assist you.
+Be sure to mention "Setup on CERN machines" if that is the case, and we will do our best to assist you.

 > ## Success
 > If you can list the files above, you should be able to do most of the tutorial on LArSoft.